antebear/antebear/README.md

 - 👋 Hi, I’m @antebear
-- 👀 I’m interested in WRITING TESTS TO MAKE SMART CONTRACTS SAFER.
+- 👀 I’m interested in WRITING TESTS TO MAKE SMART CONTRACTS SAFER (SMART TESTS).
-- 🌱 I’m currently learning HOW TO POPULARIZE THE IMPORTANCE OF SOFTWARE TESTS!
+- 🌱 I’m currently learning HOW TO POPULARIZE SMART TESTS (ON-CHAIN TESTS)!
-- 💞️ I’m looking to collaborate on INITIATIVES TO PROMOTE RESPONSIBLE SMART CONTRACT TEST WRITING!
+- 💞️ I’m looking to collaborate on RESPONSIBLE SMART TEST WRITING!
-- 📫 How to reach me ... antefinance on twitter (https://twitter.com/AnteFinance)
+- 📫 How to reach me ... antefinance on twitter (https://twitter.com/AnteBear)

 <!---
 antebear/antebear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.